 Make Sure You Know the Laws

 Make sure you know what the laws are in your province (or state/country).
-Educate yourself on your rights, and what is required from the beginning so you can plan for success through out your year instead of panicking at the end of the year and reporting time.
+Educate yourself on your rights, and what is required from the beginning so you can plan for success throughout your year instead of panicking at the end of the year and reporting time.

 Don’t Plan Long Term

 Plan for one year at a time, this is going to help you feel less overwhelmed.
 Year one of homeschooling for us was horrible!
 I cried, she cried, I wanted to throw in the towel so many times but I kept going back to my why.
-It is what got use through and the thought of “we just need to get through this year”, towards the middle of every year I have that thought.
+It is what got us through and the thought of “we just need to get through this year”, towards the middle of every year I have that thought.

-Determine Your Budget before Buying Anything
+Determine Your Budget before Buying Curriculum

 Be Prepared to Defend Your Choice on Planning to Homeschool